zombodb/zombodb/README.md

 In practical terms, a ZomboDB index is no different than a standard btree index.
 As such, standard SQL commands are fully supported, including `SELECT`, `BEGIN`, `COMMIT`, `ABORT`, `INSERT`, `UPDATE`, `DELETE`, `COPY`, and `VACUUM`.

 Because ZomboDB implements Postgres' Access Method API, ZomboDB indexes are MVCC-safe, even as concurrent sessions mutate underlying tables.
-Following Postgres' MVCC rules means that every transaction sees, at all times, a view of the backing Elasticsearch index that is always consistent with its view of Postgres' tables.
+Following Postgres' MVCC rules means that every transaction sees, at all times, a view of the backing Elasticsearch index that is always consistent with its current snapshot.

 Behind the scenes, ZomboDB indexes communicate with Elasticsearch via HTTP and are automatically synchronized, in batch, when data changes.